 Let's take a look at how Social Security might assess some common long COVID symptoms.

 Physical symptoms.
 For post-COVID syndrome, there are various listings that the agency could look at, depending on the claimant's symptoms.
-Many long COVID sufferers have physical symptoms that fall into four categories:
+Many long COVID sufferers have physical symptoms that fall into five categories:

 Social Security could use the listing for neurocognitive disorders (12.02) to evaluate long-COVID sufferers who are experiencing cognitive difficulties.
 Those who have both physical and mental problems could try to "equal" the listing for traumatic brain injuries.

 Long-haulers who were ventilated or hospitalized with severe COVID may suffer from what's known as post-intensive care syndrome (PICS).
 Patients with PICS often suffer from long-term muscle weakness, fatigue, cognitive deficits, and/or mental health issues like anxiety or depression.
 Sometimes these conditions are severe enough to qualify for disability.